-Perennial with a large basal rosette of soft, fleshy, flattened, sword-shaped leaves.
-Flowers in a loose spike atop a long, leafless stalk; greenish yellow, to 1 inch long, tubular, 3-lobed, tepals fused at the bases, stamens protruding.
-Fragrance like Easter lilies.
+False aloe is a nonwoody perennial with a large basal rosette of soft, fleshy, flattened, sword-shaped leaves.
+The flowers are in a loose spike atop a long, leafless stalk; greenish yellow, to 1 inch long, tubular, 3-lobed, the tepals (3 petals and 3 petal-like sepals) fused at the bases, the stamens protruding.
+The fragrance is like that of Easter lilies.
 Blooms June–August, sometimes to October.
-Leaves in a basal rosette, fleshy, dark green, sometimes with reddish-purple markings, lanceolate, pointed, with fine teeth along margins.
-Fruit a round capsule.
+The leaves are in a basal rosette, fleshy, dark green, sometimes with reddish-purple markings, lanceolate, pointed, with fine teeth along margins.
+The fruit is a round capsule.

 Similar species: There are 3 species of Yucca in Missouri, and they are relatives of false aloe.
 They have leathery leaves, and their tepals (petals and sepals) are free, not fused at the base.

 Height: flower stalk to 6 feet; leaves 2–16 inches long.